anonymous2022icml/ViTViS/README.md

 After running these commands, you can find the visualizations in the `desktop` folder.

-Other experiments done in the paper can be found in `experiments` folder.
+Other experiments done in the paper can be found in the `experiments` folder.

 For the experiments that we need to load the imagenet dataset like the isolating CLS experiment, the code assumes that the dataset is in data/imagenet/train for the training set, and data/imagenet/val for the validation set.

+We will update the readme with more instructions on how to run other experiments soon.